glowing-sea/simpost/Report.md

 Location: DataContainer/Me.java
 <br>
 <br>
-this whole class was implemented with the singleton design pattern.
+The SingleTon class `Me` are used as a global variable which keep the same information no matter what activity a user in.
+It is used throughout the project.
+When log in, a current user information retrieved from the database is stored temporary in Me.
+When log out, the information in me is destroyed. <br><br>
-Reason: For our app, the "Me" class is used to store the current user who`s logged in.
+For our app, the "Me" class is used to store the current user who`s logged in.
 Since there can only be on user logging in in one app, we use the singleton design pattern so that everytime an instance of Me is accessed from within the app, it is guaranteed to give us the only current user.
 And only when there is a login, a new instance of Me would be created and the old one is being replaced.